cryptogogue/vol-cardmotron-js/README.md

 Each embed inline may contain one or more icon names, separated by spaces.
 Specified icons with the 'ICONS' directive.

-by default, icons are scaled to fit neatly on the line of text, using the metrics of the currently font.
+By default, icons are scaled to fit neatly on the line of text, using the metrics of the currently font.
 The bottom of the icon's frame will align with the text baseline, and the top of the icon's frame will align with the font's ascender.
 Note that most fonts specify ascenders that are slightly taller than their letterforms, to allow room for accents and superscripts.

 Icon fitting may also be disabled using style commands.
 This is useful for icons that shouldn't scale with text being fitted to a textbox.
 For example, an ornamental text divider specified in layout coordinates that shouldn't shrink even if the text content changes size.